hazaarlabs/hazaar-mvc/docs/src/docs/dbi/filesystem.md

 ## Media Configuration

-The Hazaar MVC *media.json* configuration file is used to configure media sources and needs to be configured with a new media source that uses the `dbi` driver.
+The Hazaar *media.json* configuration file is used to configure media sources and needs to be configured with a new media source that uses the `dbi` driver.

 ```json